wp-plugins/eg-attachments/readme.txt

 9. **Template editor**: Build easily your own list, using standard HTML tags, and some specific keyworkds.

 == Changelog ==

+= Version 2.0.2 - Apr 15th, 2014 =

+* Change: Compatibility with WordPress 3.9 (TinyMCE button),
+* Change: Little optimisation when getting file information,
+* Bug fix: Error message (in eg-attachments-admin.inc.php on line 1491),
+* Bug fix: Featured image was excluded, whatever options used,
+* Bug fix: The menu "cache" doesn't appear in the options page,
+* Bug fix: Some sort options didn't work properly,
+* Bug fix: Mistakes in the french translation,
+* Change: Optimize cache (avoid requests to DB for displaying the number of clicks),
+* Change: Internal librairies updates.

 = Version 2.0.1 - Dec 7th, 2013 =